pact-foundation/docs.pact.io/website/docs/help/how_to_ask_for_help.md

 ## 4. Ask a good question!

-Imagine you were one of the people reading your question, and ask yourself if you have provided them enough information to give you a helpful answer.
+Imagine you were one of the people reading your question, and ask yourself if you have provided them with enough information to give you a helpful answer.
 For technical issues, have you provided:

 - A brief description of what you're trying to achieve, what your expected outcome is, and what the actual behaviour is.
 - The relevant language and versions of the software you are using.